 We love any request that is a little bit different, as it allows us to be creative.
 COVID-19 has certainly impacted our guests’ behavior and preferences.
 This has led to some new approaches, such as organizing Zoom dates in our restaurants for guests unable to meet in person because of restrictions.

 What really strikes me about the Middle House is how it truly embodies Shanghai and its spirit: energetic, beautiful, vibrant.

 I recommend hopping on one of our hotel bikes and cycling over to the beautiful former French Concession.
 It's a quaint district with narrow streets and little lanes lined with trees and greenery, dotted with amazing shops and lovely restaurants, many of them still housed in historical garden villas and lane houses.
 After lunch, I would suggest visiting the numerous art galleries in the district.
-The hotel offers priority access to several exclusive galleries and museums there, as well.
+The hotel also offers priority access to several exclusive galleries and museums there.

 What is the ideal dining experience at the hotel?

 That is such a difficult question!
 Our restaurants are amazing!
 Okay, I would start at our Chinese restaurant Sui Tang Li for the 5J Cinco Jotas xiaolongbao.
 These “little-basket” dumplings are one of Shanghai’s most famous dishes and are best known for the velvety soup tucked inside.
 Our version uses ham from Italy, which gives the soup a more umami flavor.
 I can eat these all day long!
 After that, I would head to our Italian restaurant Frasca for a pinsa (a sort of sourdough pizza).
 Then top things off with a Negroni on the terrace at our Café Gray Deluxe.
 And should you be up for something stronger, be sure to ask for the Laoban’s Negroni, aka The Boss’s Negroni!